NicholasDollick/PassMan/README.md

-# QNTM State - Password Manager and Encrypted Container
+# QNTM State - Password Manager +  Encrypted Container

 ## Overview
 * This is a .NET Framework 4.7.2 project